ivonunes/inkstead-writer/docs/syndication/buffer.md

 Generate a personal API key in Buffer under Account, then API.
 Keys are available on every Buffer plan, including the free one.
 Only organisation owners can create them.

-Set it as `BUFFER_API_KEY`, alongside your other syndication secrets.
+Set it as `BUFFER_API_KEY` alongside your other syndication secrets, in your site's `.env` file for local publishing or as a CI secret or variable.

 ## Choosing channels